 Watch the video and visit the resource links below to learn more about the positive impact of social and emotional learning and how you can support your child’s learning at home.

-This guide explores the 5 major areas of SEL (self-awareness, self-management, relationship skills, social awareness, responsible decision-making) and highlights ways parents can encourage kids to flex these muscles during their daily family life.
+This guide, made possible by The Allstate Foundation, explores the 5 major areas of SEL (self-awareness, self-management, relationship skills, social awareness, responsible decision-making) and highlights ways parents can encourage kids to flex these muscles during their daily family life.
 Real-life lessons for learning will help teenagers get better at SEL skills, leading to a strong, more resilient sense of self.
 It takes time and practice (and patience), but it’s worth it – and critical as they navigate the difficult decisions, challenging homework, and emotions of the teen years.

 The Allstate Foundation and WE are committed to giving teachers and families across America free resources to engage youth in service-learning and teach them the social and emotional skills they need to succeed in the future.

 From empathy and compassion to teamwork and collaboration, volunteering and helping others is a great way for children to build social and emotional skills.
 Get started with WE Volunteer Now, a WE Schools program that empowers youth to make a difference in their local community.
 Whether it’s picking up essentials for an elderly neighbor or writing notes of thanks for health care workers, there are so many ways to give back, even when going out in the community isn’t possible.